JKindonNtx/solutions-euc/documentation/BP-XXXX-EUC Performance benchmarking best practices/BP-XXXX/BP-XXXX.md

 Nutanix AOS can withstand hardware failures and software glitches and ensures that application availability and performance are never compromised.
 Combining features like native rack awareness with public cloud partition placement groups, Nutanix operates freely in a dynamic hybrid multicloud environment.

-Nutanix's software will scale linearly allowing us to baseline a platform on a single node then scale that out to 2, 4, 6, 8, and 16 nodes to demonstrate no degradation in performance whilst adding more compute.
+Nutanix's software will scale linearly allowing us to baseline a platform then scale that out by adding nodes to demonstrate no degradation in performance whilst adding more compute.

 # Why Run Performance Benchmark Tests for EUC?